Approximate Bayesian Computation for Finite Mixture Models: Simulation study

 \subsection{Mixture Model with unequal group size}

 Even in those cases in which the definition of the mixture model does not lead to the label switching problem, a second category of issues related to the multimodality of the likelihood function is present.
-This behavior has been studied from both the frequentist and the Bayesian viewpoints.
-In particular, \cite{Marin2005} defined the following simple two-component mixture model to illustrate the multimodality issue:
+This behavior has been studied from both the frequentist and the Bayesian perspectives.
+In particular, Marin et al. \cite{Marin2005} defined the following simple two-component mixture model to illustrate the multimodality issue,

-where the weight $f$ is assumed known and different from $0.5$ (avoiding the label switching problem).
-According to the specifications by \cite{Marin2005}, $n=500$ samples were drawn from (\ref{eq:model1Marin}), with $\theta=(f,\mu_{1},\mu_{2})=(0.7,0,2.5)$.
-The bimodality of the likelihood function (Figure \ref{figure:mixtureMarin}) makes the use of both the EM algorithm \citep{Dempster1977} and the Gibbs Sampler \citep{Diebolt1994} risky, because their success depends on the set of initial values selected for initiating the algorithms.
+where the weight $f_1$ is assumed known and different from $0.5$ (avoiding the label switching problem).
+According to the specifications by Marin et al. \cite{Marin2005}, $n=500$ samples were drawn from Eq.~\eqref{eq:model1Marin}, with $\theta=(f_1,\mu_{1},\mu_{2})=(0.7,0,2.5)$.
+The bimodality of the likelihood function (see Figure~\ref{figure:mixtureMarin}) makes the use of both the EM algorithm \citep{Dempster1977} and the Gibbs Sampler \citep{Diebolt1994} risky because their success depends on the set of initial values selected for initiating the algorithms.

-The Population Monte Carlo (PMC) sampler \citep{CappeEtAl2004, Marin2005} is used as a benchmark for the proposed ABC-PMC solution.
-Figure \ref{figure:mixtureMarin} displays the log likelihood function (note the two modes), and the final ABC posteriors with MCMC posteriors using good and bad starting values along with the posteriors using the PMC algorithm.
-Table \ref{Table:example2} lists the means for the final ABC, MCMC, and PMC posteriors for $\mu_{1}$ and $\mu_{2}$, along with the Hellinger distance between the final ABC-PMC posteriors and the PMC posterior.
-The ABC-PMC posteriors closely match the PMC posteriors.
+The PMC sampler \citep{CappeEtAl2004, Marin2005} is used as a benchmark for the proposed ABC--PMC solution.
+Figure \ref{figure:mixtureMarin} displays the log likelihood function (note the two modes), and the final ABC--PMC posteriors with MCMC posteriors using good and bad starting values along with the posteriors using the PMC algorithm.
+Table \ref{Table:example2} lists the means for the final ABC, MCMC, and PMC posteriors for $\mu_{1}$ and $\mu_{2}$, along with the Hellinger distance between the final ABC--PMC posteriors and the PMC posterior.
+The ABC--PMC posteriors closely match the PMC posteriors.